atet/raspberrypi/README.md

 ## 4. Setup

-1. After logging in, we need to make a change to a location where the Pi will look for updates, run
+1. After logging in, we need to add a location where the Pi will look for updates, run

 ```
 $ sudo nano /etc/apt/sources.list